casejs/docs/svelte.md

 If you already have a Svelte app running, you can skip this step.

-There is several ways to do that.
+There are several ways to do that.
 In our example we use [SvelteKit](https://kit.svelte.dev/) to generate a pre-configured Svelte app, you .
 You can replace `my-client` by the name of your front-end app.

 ```
 npm create svelte@latest my-client